hamedtu/Iris_Classifier_App/README.md

 #  XGBoost Iris Classification Streamlit App

-This is an interactive Streamlit application employing XGBoost algorithm on IRIS dataset.
+This is a machine learning pipeline integrated with an interactive Streamlit-based web application.
+It enables real-time inference through the XGBoost algorithm applied to the IRIS dataset.

 ##  Features